 The application for graduate admission is a multi-step process.
 For detailed instructions, please visit The University of Texas at Austin Graduate School online.

-In addition to your application, the following materials are required in order to be considered for admission in the M.F.A. in Drama and Theatre for Youth and Communities program.
+In addition to your application, the following materials are required in order to be considered for admission in the M.F.A. in Theatre with a specialization in drama and theatre for youth and communities program.

 Official Transcripts: Applicants must submit transcripts from all colleges and universities attended, both at the undergraduate and graduate levels.
 Online instructions for uploading transcripts (PDF format only)

-GRE Score: The GRE is required for admission to the M.F.A. in Drama and Theatre for Youth and Communities program.The University of Texas at Austin Institution Code: 6882.
+GRE Score: The GRE is required for admission to the M.F.A. in Theatre (Drama and Theatre for Youth and Communities) program.The University of Texas at Austin Institution Code: 6882.
 For more information, please visit www.ets.org

 Three letters of recommendation: These letters should be written by those who can speak most authoritatively about your background, training, professional experience and potential for a career in your chosen area of specialization in theatre.
 Each reference will receive instructions on how to submit his/her letter online to the Graduate School's secured web site.
 Only one letter is required from each reference.

 Professional Résumé which details your theatre and education work and scholarship.

 - Personal Statement which outlines and contextualizes relevant experience and future academic and professional goals in the field.

 - Teaching Philosophy/Artist Statement.